Signed in as:

 .

 " Japanese Wall Hanging " measures out at : 4' x 6'.
-It is composed of cuttings from four different wall hangings .
+It is composed of cuttings from four different wall hangings.
 The piece was begun on 5/31/2020.
 It was finished on 6/26/2020.
 The wall hangings were salvaged from a gardening client's flooded basement.
 The water level was 6' high.
 Or was it 6' deep?
-The water was pumped out with an electric pump from a local rental shop.
+The water was pumped out with an electric pump that was rented from a local rental shop.
 The next process was removing everything from the basement.
-There was a lot of stuff in that basement.
-The rolled up wall hangings were totally saturated from the flooding .
+There was quite a bit of stuff in that basement.
+The rolled up wallhangings were totally saturated with water from the flooding .
 I unrolled them and hanged them in the roofed covered carport.
-They looked delicious .
-My customer saw me staring at them and said " I know what your thinking, you want these for your art."
+They looked delicious.
+My customer saw me staring at them and said " I know what you're thinking, you want these for your art."

 L G color.
 Videos 1, 2, & 3.